 Terms of Reference

-- There is no restriction on Indigenous Graduate Entrance Scholarship recipients receiving income for work performed during tenure of the scholarship.
+- There is no restriction on scholarship recipients receiving income for work performed during tenure of the scholarship.

-- Awards are made by the Senate Graduate Awards Adjudication Committee after a University-wide competition in which departmental nominations are considered.
+- Application and adjudication: awards are made by the Senate Graduate Awards Adjudication Committee after a University-wide competition in which departmental nominations are considered.

 Terms of Reference

-- The purpose of the Indigenous Graduate Travel Award is to provide financial support for Indigenous graduate students for the travel component important to their research.
+- The purpose of the Indigenous Graduate Travel Award is to provide financial support for Indigenous graduate students for the travel and/or research component of their research.
 Students can only apply for the Indigenous travel award once per academic year.
 Indigenous graduate students may apply for this fund before their travel to pay for costs in advance.

 - To be eligible for this award, the following criteria must be met: